Federal Environmental Justice Tracker

 Climate & Economic Justice Screening Tool

 The Climate Crisis Executive Order also directs the CEQ Chair to create a “geospatial Climate and Economic Justice Screening Tool” within six months (by July 27, 2021) and publish annual interactive maps highlighting “disadvantaged communities.”
-The Screening Tool will likely modify and expand upon EJSCREEN, EPA’s current environmental justice mapping tool, incorporating more advanced capabilities like those in California’s EJ Mapping Tool (CalEnviroScreen), while adding climate change-related indicators like flood risk and sea level rise data, and an expanded list of social vulnerabilities.
+The Screening Tool is being developed by the United States Digital Service, and will likely modify and expand upon EJSCREEN, EPA’s current environmental justice mapping tool, incorporating more advanced capabilities like those in California’s EJ Mapping Tool (CalEnviroScreen), while adding climate change-related indicators like flood risk and sea level rise data, and an expanded list of social vulnerabilities.

 While CEQ Chair Brenda Mallory reportedly announced the Screening Tool would be available at the end of May, to-date CEQ has not shared any additional information regarding the Tool’s capabilities or release date.
 As a candidate, Biden promised the Tool would help identify communities threatened by the cumulative impacts of climate change, economic and racial inequality, and environmental pollution.
 However, the effectiveness of the Tool will depend in large part on the quality and granularity of available data, and if those data are used to notify community members of environmental health threats and inform permitting decisions at local and state levels.